North Carolina Dental Society

 - Stick with a contaminated sharp object, for example, scalers, surgical instruments, and scalpel blades.

-- Splash to the mucous membranes of the eyes, nose, mouth.
+- Splash to the mucous membranes of the eyes, nose or mouth.

 - Splash to non-intact skin.